bensadeh/circumflex/README.md

 ### Available options

-The following table shows the ways `circumflex` can be configured.
+The following table shows the ways `circumflex` can be configured:

 | Key                         | Default Value | Description |
 | :-------------------------: | :-------: |---|